Password security services distinguish successful MSPs from the generalists

 No one would hack us – think again

 Because of their size, SMBs assume that they are of little value to cybercriminals.
 After all, when news of a cyberattack breaks, it is enterprises at the front and center.
 The catastrophic financial and reputation losses of larger organizations should not trivialize the threat against SMBs.
 Small security teams are actually more attractive to attackers as they are easier to penetrate.
-In a 2017 study analyzing the state of cybersecurity in SMBs, 61% of participants said their companies had experienced a cyberattack in the past 12 months.
+In a 2017 study, State of Cybersecurity in Small & Medium Size Businesses sponsored by Keeper Security, 61% of participants said their companies had experienced a cyberattack in the past 12 months.
 The aftermath of the incidents, damage and theft of IT assets, cost the companies an average of $1,027,053, not to mention the losses incurred because of disruptions to normal operations or reputation damages.

 Just like any enterprise organization, mid-size companies hold critical data ranging from customer contacts, health data, credit card information, and so much more.
 For many, passwords are the thin layer protecting this data from the unknown.
 The study found that 59% of respondents do not have visibility into the password practices of their employees.
 Even worse, 22% of SMB leaders, and 19% of employees share their password with a coworker or assistant.
 When coupled with the fact that up to 81% of hacking-related breaches leverage stolen, default, or weak passwords, it is a recipe for disaster.